bcgov/platform-developer-docs/src/docs/security-and-privacy-compliance/devops-security-considerations.md

 This is a list of specific considerations for teams creating/storing/using Protected C data.  **This only applies to data on the Emerald Cluster.**

-Product teams should be aware that any creation/storage/use of Protected C data in any system should only be considered after discussion with Ministry Security Officer (MISO) and Ministry Privacy Officer (MPO).
+Product teams should be aware that any creation/storage/use of Protected C data in any system should only be considered after discussion with [Ministry Information Security Officer (MISO)](https://www2.gov.bc.ca/gov/content/governments/services-for-government/policies-procedures/information-security-policy-and-guidelines/role-of-miso) and [Ministry Privacy Officer (MPO)](https://www2.gov.bc.ca/gov/content/governments/services-for-government/information-management-technology/privacy/resources/privacy-officers).
 They may require additional controls to those listed below.

 Protected C data should be encrypted at rest.
 - The NetApp storage appliance used is **not** encrypted at its core, so this means that associate provisioned volume claims (PVCs) are not encrypted either.